He walked toward the shelf and picked up a jade slip.

 But they remained.

-A thin line of qi stretched between them.
+A thin line of qi stretched between the two pebbles.

 Lu Haotian felt it immediately.